OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

 }
 ```

-At first glance, the overhead of injecting the `Injector` and repeatedly calling `runInInjectionContext` might appear to increase complexity and clutter the codebase.
+I know what you are thinking.
+Indeed, at first glance, the overhead of injecting the `Injector` and repeatedly calling `runInInjectionContext` might appear to increase complexity and clutter the codebase.
 However, by abstracting this logic into helper functions, we can completely remove manual injection logic, allowing developers to focus on composing business logic rather than managing dependency injection.

 This is where the true power of `runInInjectionContext` comes into play: once we have a well-structured abstraction layer, we can manage the injection context seamlessly.
 It's time to demonstrate how to leverage these abstractions and the incredible benefits they bring to side effect management.

 ### Prerquisites